-Well-crafted typography has the power to capture attention, instill emotion and reinforce your brand message.
+Well-crafted typography can capture attention, instill emotion, and reinforce your brand message.
 Choosing a font for your marketing material should never be left to chance—there are a number of strategic considerations to be mindful of in selecting your perfect typeface.

 How to Choose the Right Font

 - Find inspiration and study the use of typography.

 - Compare typefaces side-by-side and see what feels right.

 - Identify the visual hierarchy of your website to determine what fonts are needed.

 - Fine-tune your fonts for readability.

 - Pay attention to line height and paragraph spacing.

 - Test for readability and legibility across devices.

 “Typography is like fashion or furniture.
 With rare functional exceptions, the world doesn't need new clothing or furniture designs, but people want to look different or evoke a particular feeling or fit with a particular look, and there are trends and styles.” - Thomas Phinney, former CEO of FontLab.